 How much sodium should you consume each day?

-Most health professionals limit persons with a history of heart disease or stroke to 2,000 milligrams each day.
-However, if you have high blood pressure, it is strongly recommended that you limit your sodium to 1,500 milligrams daily.
+Most health professionals limit persons with high blood pressure or a history of heart disease or stroke to 1,500 milligrams each day.
 Talk with your doctor to determine what your sodium level should be.